Netardent/Generic-Testdata-Framework/README.md

 This document contains the complete documentation of the _Generic Testdata Framework_.
 It is divided into the following main chapters:

-- The chapter you are currently reading contains an introduction on the _Generic Testdata Framework_, the [download section](#download) and an overview on the available [components](#components).
+- The chapter you are currently reading contains an introduction on the _Generic Testdata Framework_, the [download section](#download) and an overview on the different [components](#components) this framework is composed of.
-- The - [Conceptual Usage Guide](#conceptual-usage-guide) describes the ideas and concepts behind this framework.
+- The [Conceptual Usage Guide](#conceptual-usage-guide) describes the ideas and concepts behind this framework.
 - The [Technical Usage Guide](#technical-usage-guide) describes how to implement tests using the _Generic Testdata Framework_ together with the _Robot Framework_.